-Pepper Hamilton’s Higher Education Practice Group helps colleges, universities and preparatory schools identify, prepare for and solve their most complex legal issues.
+Pepper Hamilton’s Higher Education Practice Group helps educational institutions navigate their most complex legal issues across campus.

 Labor and Employment

 Colleges and universities often are among the largest employers in their areas, requiring a strong relationship between the human resources and legal professionals serving the institution.
 Pepper attorneys advise education clients on labor and employment matters across the spectrum, including compliance with state and federal employment laws, policy development, faculty handbook and tenure processes, executive compensation and benefits, and collective bargaining/organizing campaigns.
 We routinely represent our higher education clients in employment litigation and in connection with charges before state and federal administrative agencies, but also advise them throughout the employment lifecycle in an effort to avoid claims.

 Intellectual Property and Entrepreneurship

 At many colleges and universities, faculty, academic staff and students engage in research that generates intellectual property, triggering the need to determine whether the institution will seek protection.
 Pepper attorneys advise higher education clients on every aspect of moving intellectual property from the lab to the marketplace, including invention assessment, patent prosecution, and technology transfer/licensing.
 We also counsel colleges and universities regarding the copyright, trademark and other intellectual property issues that arise on campus.

 The entrepreneurial spirit prevalent in higher education often leads faculty and students to form and grow independent business entities.
 For these clients, Pepper’s program for Startup and Early-Stage Entrepreneurial Development — Pepper SEED™ — combines the resources of our experienced, multidisciplinary team into an affordable package for startups and early-stage companies, providing a full suite of essential basic corporate documents, legal counseling, and mentoring in areas such as board development and management, business plan review and investor relations.